resumec/resumec.github.io/README.md

 # resumec.github.io
-A blog, still in process.
+A blog, waiting to be born.